 These are great for birthdays, new moms, holiday gifts, and just as a thank you!
 If you don’t know if the person has a wax warmer just buy them one to go along with it, and you have a complete gift.

 Wax melts are a scented piece of wax that has no wick.
 These are also know as wax tarts or cubes.
 I prefer to make my own but there are tons of great brands out there, glade, air wick also make them.
 My favorite scent right now is champaign toast.
 It is amazing!

 Place the container of wax into the microwave and heat on high for 5 minutes. … If the wax is not completely melted, give it a quick stir, place it back in the microwave and heat at 30-second intervals until all of the wax has fully melted.

-Melting wax typically takes 4-5 minutes, but can vary depending on microwave.
-Be careful not to over heat wax once it liquefies.
-Container and melted wax will be hot!
+Melting wax typically takes 4-5 minutes, but can vary depending on the microwave.
+Be careful not to overheat wax once it liquefies.
+The container and melted wax will be hot!